Adam Enfroy Logo

 Replace the values in bold with your own preferred settings:

-• i: The display number of your screen.
-This is usually 0.0.
+- i: The number of your screen, which is usually 0.0.

-You can have a look at how to use ffmpeg on their wiki page.
+Look at how to use FFmpeg on their wiki page.

 How To Record Your Webinar With A Built-In iOS Tool